Healthy ageing isn’t guaranteed. But how you live now shapes the quality of your later years. It’s time to invest in your future.

 Starting later in life, you’ll never achieve the potential of your youth.
 But the good news is, if you’re new to strength training, you can make a huge amount of progress in middle age and beyond.
 You can reverse enough strength loss and build up your reserves ready to ride out the inevitable decline in good health.

 And ladies, your increased risk of osteoporosis makes the need for strength training even greater.

 Nutrition, movement and strength training.
 The fundamentals of healthy ageing.
 The investment may appear daunting, but it really isn’t.
 Small changes make a big difference and add up quickly.
 Getting started takes a conscious decision.
 You need to relinquish some of the apparent conveniences of modern life.
 It’s worth the effort and your body will thrive.
 Make a start, your future self will thank you.

 And honestly, it’ll make life more enjoyable.

-I’m based in Edinburgh where I teach yoga, coach kettlebells and provide one-to-one nutrition coaching.
+I’m based in Edinburgh where I teach yoga, coach kettlebells and provide 1-2-1 nutrition coaching.

-If you’re not in Edinburgh I can help you online.
+If you’re not local to Edinburgh, I can help you online.